togakangaroo/tech-terms/README.md

 ## Contribute

 Terms are written in org mode.
-For now just give a regular Pull Request.
+For now just give a regular pull request.
 I'll take care of merging for now.